theNewDynamic/minjinlee.com/_posts/2017-06-05-esquire-magazine-best-books-of-2017-so-far.md

 ---

-&nbsp;

 Pachinko made the list, edited by Angela Ledgerwood.

-For the full review, please click on the link below.&nbsp;
+For the full review, please click on the link below.

-&nbsp;